Othniel-Nduka/Car45_NellyEdition/README.md

 # My Clone of the car website Car45

 This has been  quite the project, I would majorly like to say that the responsive design was the most annoying part of it all.
+I would now like to update that I would be dropping this project for a while and focus on other things for now.

 ## Built with
 - HTML5 markup